 Finally, at MTS we know that preparation for ministry is not only about the head, but also about relationship with God in a community of faith.
 Formation for Ministry, regular opportunities for worship, time for prayer in the chapel, and colloquies with visiting scholars and activists, ensure that students have the space to develop spiritually as they prepare for ministry.
 We are dedicated to educating students so that they are well prepared to have a lively pastoral imagination, open to challenges, ready for difficult days, and committed to serving God through service in the church and the broader community.

 Below you will find descriptions of each program and a link to download the application.
-Click on the name of the degree for more information or click on Learn More for course and degree requirements.
+Click on the name of the degree for more information or click on Learn More for the course and degree requirements.
 Let us know how we can be a part of answering your call to ministry.

 Master of Divinity

-Master of Arts (Religion)
+Hybrid-Online Master of Divinity

 Doctor of Ministry